WingkaiHo/ceph-monitor-dashboard/README.md

   11) graphite data store in the directory /var/lib/carbon/whisper/

-  12) Configure the storage schema of carbon cache for graphite
+  12) Configure the storage schema of carbon cache for graphite:

       vi /etc/carbon/storage-schemas.conf